InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/core-team.md

 There's a central project that everyone depends on.
 What a great candidate for InnerSource!
 Unfortunately, the project has grown organically, with various contributions and additions slapped on haphazardly.
-Now it's an icky, black morass of code that no one understands and everyone is afraid to touch.
+Now it's an icky, thick morass of code that no one understands and everyone is afraid to touch.
-It's clearly due for an overhaul, but even though everyone needs that and wants it, no one takes the time to work on it.
+It's clearly due for an overhaul (e.g. refactoring, testing, documentation, etc.), but even though everyone needs and wants that work, no one takes the time to do it.

 ## Context

-* Many teams use the project.
+* Many teams need the project.
 * Significant tech debt.
 * Slow adoption and iteration on the project.
+* Nobody is taking reponsibility for the project and contribution ecosystem as a whole.

 ## Forces